Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 - The "function" is the algorithm
 - The "argument" is likely the input data set that the algorithm operates on
 - "tends towards infinity" describes that we are considering all hypothetical situations...
-We consider the complexity when the argument (i.e. the input) is a million rows long a million + 1 rows long, a million + 2 rows long, all the way towards infinity
+We consider the complexity when the argument (i.e. the input) is:
+    - a million rows long
+    - a million + 1 rows long
+    - a million + 2 rows long
+    - ... all the way towards infinity
 - "Limiting behavior" describes the rate at which complexity grows.
 Sometimes, as the argument grows bigger and bigger, the complexity grows rapidly!
 Sometimes, as the argument grows, the complexity grows slowly.

 This limiting behavior is the most important information; we are looking for a mathematical expression to describe the growth of complexity.